How To Paint Your Ceiling Without Mess or Stress

 With preparation out of the way, it’s time to begin painting.
 Below are the detailed steps to ensure your ceiling looks like it was done by a professional:

-3.2 Cut in the Edges
+Cut in the edges first

 4. Special Considerations for Textured Ceilings